jermspeaks/jermspeaks.github.io/_posts/letters/2017-12-20-strangers-6-Raina-Evans.md

 Con you get housing now?
 Response: No longer have to lie on housing applications

-Feedback & evaluations - original cirriculum
+Feedback & evaluations - original curriculum

 through responses, see changes in behavior, and measures effectiveness

-As part of teaching the cirriculum, evaluations are sent back to Ready to Rent (1) how students are doing
+As part of teaching the curriculum, evaluations are sent back to Ready to Rent (1) how students are doing
 (2) how instructors are doing

 80% of evals - Would you recommend to friend.
 Answer: "Everyone needs to take this class"

-Outreach - word of moutj
+Outreach - word of mouth
 email - staffers (5 ppl)
 last 3 months - call from agencies where it was mentioned in meetings e.g. AA, Dept of behavioral health